kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 #### Alpha

 *   **Description**: Alpha tags are experimental, intended for early development and testing, and are subject to backward-incompatible changes.
-*   **Guarantees**: The API machinery team may introduce backward-incompatible changes.
+*   **Guarantees**: Backward-incompatible changes are allowed.
+All in-tree tag usage will be updated to adapt to the change, but out-of-tree tag usage may break.
-*   **Usage**: When used in the Kubernetes repository, Alpha tags must be mirrored with a handwritten implementation for at least one release before promotion to Beta.
+*   **Usage**: When used in the Kubernetes repository, Alpha tags must be mirrored with a handwritten implementation.

 #### Beta

 *   **Description**: Beta tags are more mature, have been tested, and are not expected to change in backward-incompatible ways.
 *   **Guarantees**: All modifications to Beta tags must be backward-compatible.
-*   **Usage**: Beta tags are suitable for use in Kubernetes features that are in the Alpha or Beta stage of their lifecycle.
+*   **Usage**: Beta tags may be used in Kubernetes features/APIs that are in the Alpha or Beta stage of their lifecycle.
+Beta tags may be defined as 'DV-Only' validations i.e., on fields marked with `+k8s:declarativeValidationNative`) when used with Alpha or Beta features/APIs.
+Stable Kubernetes features/APIs may only use Beta tags when mirrored with hand written validation.

 #### Stable

 *   **Description**: Stable tags are production-ready and have undergone rigorous testing.
 *   **Guarantees**: All modifications must be backward-compatible.
-*   **Usage**: Only Stable tags are permitted for use in 'DV-Only' validations (i.e., on fields marked with `+k8s:declarativeValidationNative`), unless the API type is alpha or beta.
+*   **Usage**: Stable tags may be used with all features/APIs.
+Stable tags may be defined as 'DV-Only' validations (i.e., on fields marked with `+k8s:declarativeValidationNative`).

 ### DV-Only Implementation Strategy for v1.35
 No DV-Only usage will be permitted in v1.35.
 Instead, the v1.35 release will focus on: